The Silent Cartographer: Legacy

 The Silent Cartographer was planned to be featured in the cancelled Halo film.
 The level influenced the design of future games in the series, such as the level design of Halo: Reach, due to its combination of on-foot and vehicle action, forcing players to board and exit vehicles as they traversed the level.
 Reach featured a level called The Long Night of Solace which was said to be "a retread of The Silent Cartographer", but which was praised by IGN for being more "epic" and "apocalyptic".
 The level also received a spiritual successor in the Warzone multiplayer mode of Halo 5: Guardians, which contains a level, Raid on Apex 7, that features a similar environment.

 A mission inspired by the level was included in the racing game Forza Horizon 4, including a driveable Warthog.

-Gene Park of The Washington Post percieved the open world campaign mode of Halo Infinite as a full-game expansion of The Silent Cartographer, a claim that Natalie Clayton of PC Gamer contested on the grounds that the level only resembles an open world deceptively, and a full-game expansion of The Silent Cartographer would be too linear to truly become one.
+Gene Park of The Washington Post perceived the open world campaign mode of Halo Infinite as a full-game expansion of The Silent Cartographer, a claim that Natalie Clayton of PC Gamer contested on the grounds that the level only resembles an open world deceptively, and a full-game expansion of The Silent Cartographer would be too linear to truly become one.